Paul Turner (rugby league)

-He previously played for the New Zealand Warriors in the National Rugby League.
+He previously played for the Gold Coast Titans and the New Zealand Warriors in the NRL.

 Background

 Turner played his junior rugby league for the Hikurangi Stags.

 Career

 2020

 Turner made his first grade debut in round 15 of the 2020 NRL season for the Warriors against the Canterbury-Bankstown Bulldogs.

 2022

 Turner joined the Gold Coast Titans in 2022.
 He made his Titans debut in his side's 30−16 loss to the South Sydney Rabbitohs at Robina Stadium in round 14 of the 2022 NRL season.